bOti234/roguelike-game-with-pygame-library/README.md

 -Changed the menu button designs, also made them easily editable for creating buttons later on in the project.

+### Update v1.3.1

+-Changed the mouse cursor when the game runs and when a menu opens up.

+-Added create a user button to the assets and to the main menu.

+-Added custom users table to the database and to models.py. (not the default django table)

+-Added custom user authentication and form validation to views.py.

+-Finished the methods for creating a user profile and logging in a user profile.

+-Renamed some of the directories.

 ## TODO list:

 -Putting the exp orbs behind/under the enemies.
 Currently they are drawn over the enemies